pandio-com/pandioml/README.md

 1. `python runner.py --dataset_name FormSubmissionGenerator --loops 500`

 A graph showing the model accuracy will be generated after running the example.

+*Tip: Open up an example `fnc.py` to get a jumpstart inside one of the examples in the `./examples` directory*

 ## PandioML